iWinston/typeorm-plus/docs/select-query-builder.md

     WHERE user.name = 'Timber'
 ```

-This will select timber if he has photos, but won't return his photos.
+This will select Timber if he has photos, but won't return his photos.

 ## Joining any entity or table

-You can not only join relations, but also other not related entities or tables.
+You can join not only relations, but also other unrelated entities or tables.
 Examples:

 ```typescript